osm-hackfest-2022/osm-hackfest-2022.github.io/index.md

-# Open Tech College Programs & OSM Hackfest 2022, Nepal
+# OSM Hackfest 2022, Nepal

 ## About